Thursday, 29 July 2010

 Findings showed a wide range of ways in which DLA and AA are currently enabling elderly and disabled people to afford to pay for services and items they need.
 It was found that the benefits:

-· have preventive roles in helping people avoid moves into residential care or nursing homes, and maintaining or avoiding deterioration in health. · have a key role in reducing potential demand for formal services.
+· have a key role in reducing potential demand for formal services.
 This happens by enabling people to find their own solutions, both in the market place, and in accessing services from voluntary organisations, which are often not cost-free for users.

 · recipients also believed that the gifts and ‘treats’ they were able to give to relatives and friends who gave practical care and assistance, helped to maintain the channels of informal support within families and communities, on which they depended.